§ 01

 Real-world migration: a developer's 30-minute walkthrough

 Day 1, minute zero: you `grep -r 'web3forms.com' .` in your static site repo and find the form.
 Most Web3Forms setups live in a single `index.html` or an Astro/Next.js component like `components/ContactForm.astro`.
 The Web3Forms convention is a hidden `<input type="hidden" name="access_key" value="abc-123-...">` paired with `action="https://api.web3forms.com/submit"`.
-Open a `splitforms-migration` branch, replace the action with `https://splitforms.com/api/submit/${import.meta.env.PUBLIC_SPLITFORMS_KEY}`, and delete the hidden `access_key` input — splitforms's key lives in the URL path, not as a form field.
-Add `PUBLIC_SPLITFORMS_KEY=sf_live_...` to your `.env` and to your host's environment (Vercel, Netlify, Cloudflare Pages — wherever you deploy).
+Open a `splitforms-migration` branch, replace the action with `https://splitforms.com/api/submit`, and replace the hidden `access_key` value with your splitforms key.

 Minute fifteen: push the branch and let your host build a preview deploy (`vercel`, `netlify deploy`, or `wrangler pages deploy`).
 Submit a test entry from the preview URL.
 Now flip on shadow mode: leave the production HTML pointed at Web3Forms, but in your branch add a second hidden `<iframe>`-style submission or a small client-side `Promise.all([web3formsPost, splitformsPost])` so both backends receive every submission for 24 hours.
 This is the moment you finally get a record of what was actually arriving — Web3Forms's email-only free tier silently lost submissions you never knew about.
 Splitforms's dashboard now shows you every one.